 The Basel III Leverage Ratio (BLR) is designed to act as a supplementary measure to the risk-based capital requirements.
 The leverage ratio intends to restrict the build-up of leverage in the banking sector to avoid destabilizing deleveraging processes which can damage the broader financial system and the economy.
 Likewise, it reinforces the risk-based requirements with a simple, non-risk based "backstop" measure.
 The Basel III leverage ratio is defined as the capital measure (the numerator) divided by the exposure measure (the denominator).
+The leverage ratio shall not be less than 5.0 percent and will be applied to all universal and commercial banks (U/KBs) and their subsidiary banks/quasi-banks (QBs) computed on both solo1 and consolidated bases, similar with the capital adequacy framework, i.e., computed on a daily basis and reported on a quarterly basis.

-The BLR of the Manila Branch as of December 31, 2020 and 2019 as reported to the BSP is shown in the table below (in thousands):
+The leverage ratio shall not be less than five percent (5%) computed on both solo (head office plus branches) and consolidated bases (parent bank plus subsidiary financial allied undertakings but excluding insurance companies).
+The BLR of the Manila Branch as of December 31, 2022 and 2021 as reported to the BSP is shown in the table below (in thousands):

-2020 2019
+2022 2021

-Tier 1 capital ₽ 5,316,391 ₽5,278,290
+Tier 1 capital ₽5,362,205 ₽5,304,388

-Exposure measure 6,715,359 6,866,689
+Exposure measure 6,204,732 6,291,496

-Leverage ratio 79.17% 76.87%
+Leverage ratio 86.42% 84.31%